Download these free informational text vocabulary graphic organizers to help your students explore new words.

 These pages are designed to fit any word list.

-This is another free resource for teachers created by The Curriculum Corner.
+This is another free resource from teachers and homeschool families from The Curriculum Corner.

 Whenever possible, we like the idea of instruction involving real objects, movement and use of the words in a real context.

 Sometimes we know that pencil paper options are needed.

 When creating this vocabulary set, we worked to make items that did not simply involve copying and memorization.
 (Although you will see that we did leave on option on our choice board involving copying words and definitions.
 Some people do learn from copying so we wanted to leave this for those students who know this about themselves.)

 We wanted students to understand the true meaning of words and wanted them to be able to apply this understanding.
 Students will explore synonyms, illustrating words and using in sentences.

 There are a variety of resources in this collection – find what works best for you and your students!

 Within this informational text vocabulary set you will find the following resources:

 This can be used as a place for students to record notes to show what they are learning about words during your study.